csscomb/csscomb.js/CONTRIBUTE.md

 4. Patches and features will not be accepted without tests.
    Run `npm test` to check that all tests pass after you've made changes.

-5. Update the `README.md` if there were corresponding changes or new options.
+5. Update the `README.md` or [docs](https://github.com/csscomb/csscomb.js/tree/master/doc) if there were corresponding changes or new options.

 6. Locally rebase the upstream development branch into your topic branch: